Pharoah0/Real-Time-Streaming-Application-with-Apache-Kafka/README.md

 When successful, rows of JSON data will appear in S3 in real-time, which can be further analyzed for Data Analytics or Data Science.

-## Discoveries made

 ## Ways to improve this project

-Python jobs directly on the EC2 servers.

-Firehose to stream data directly into S3.
+One can connect Amazon MSK to Firehose to stream data directly into S3.
+This approach can be done by employing Kafka-Kinesis-Connector, which is a connector to be used with Kafka Connect.

-Stream data into OpenSearch for real-time analysis and indexing.
+One could also stream data into OpenSearch for real-time analysis and indexing.

 ## Conclusions